isomerpages/cris-scri/_national-coordinating-body/SCRI Academy/About SCRI Academy.md

 Group has been established to nurture clinical research professionals who are passionate in training and developing the next generation of CRCs ensuring a continuity of talent support in the ecosystem.</p>
-<p>&nbsp;If you are an experienced CRC who is passionate in training and
+<p>If you are an experienced CRC who is passionate in training and developing
-developing the next generation of CRCs, contact us at <a href="mailto:scriacademy@scri.cris.sg" rel="noopener noreferrer nofollow" target="_blank">scriacademy@scri.cris.sg</a>
+the next generation of CRCs, contact us at <a href="mailto:scriacademy@scri.cris.sg" rel="noopener noreferrer nofollow" target="_blank">scriacademy@scri.cris.sg</a>
 </p>
 </li>
 </ul>